 The variable EMERROOM was derived directly from the Hospital Inpatient Stays section of the HC survey instrument and is unedited.
 EMERROOM describes whether or not the hospital inpatient stay began with an emergency room visit.
-Data users/analysts should be aware that no attempt was made to reconcile EMERROOM with information from the Emergency Room Visit File.
-Furthermore, no attempt has been made to reconcile the unedited EMERROOM variable with the edited ERHEVIDX variable (see 2.5.1.2).
+Data users/analysts should be aware that no attempt was made to reconcile EMERROOM with information from the Emergency Room Visits File.
+Furthermore, no attempt has been made to reconcile the unedited EMERROOM variable with the edited ERHEVIDX variable (see section 2.5.1.2).

-2.5.3.4 Other Visit Detail (SPECCOND - VAPLACE)
+2.5.3.4 Other Visit Detail (SPECCOND - ANYOPER)

-Also provided are the following unedited variables: hospital inpatient stays related to a medical condition (SPECCOND); the reason the person entered the hospital (RSNINHOS); any operation or surgery performed while the respondent was in the hospital (ANYOPER).
+Also provided are the following unedited variables: hospital inpatient stays related to a medical condition (SPECCOND); the reason the person entered the hospital (RSNINHOS); vaginal or Caesarean delivery (DLVRTYPE); receive an epidural or spinal for pain (EPIDURAL); and any operation or surgery performed while the person was in the hospital (ANYOPER).

-With respect to RSNINHOS, please note that while there were 475 cases where RSNINHOS = 4 (reason entered hospital - to give birth to a baby), this does not mean that there were actually 475 new births.
+With respect to RSNINHOS, please note that while there were 394 cases where RSNINHOS = 4 (reason entered hospital - to give birth to a baby), this does not mean that there were actually 394 new births.
 In fact, it may have been reported that the mother went to the hospital for delivery (hence, the interviewer would have assigned the event RSNINHOS = 4), but the mother could have had, for example, false labor pains or a stillbirth.
-Thus, this unedited self-reported variable may be inconsistent with reported number of births (see the 2006 Full Year Population Characteristics File, section 2.5.2 "Navigating the MEPS Data with Information on Person Disposition Status").
+Thus, this unedited household-reported variable may be inconsistent with reported number of births (see the 2011 Full Year Population Characteristics File, Section 2.5.2 "Navigating the MEPS Data with Information on Person Disposition Status").
 In addition, RSNINHOS has not been edited to ensure alignment with the ICD-9-CM condition codes, the procedure codes, or the CCC codes associated with an event.